jason-kerney/maybe/docs/readme/maybe-api.md

 <!-- (dl (# Overview)) -->

 This document provides API documentation for the `Maybe` module in the F# library.
-It describes the core utilities for working with the `maybe` type.
+It describes the core utilities for working with the `maybe` type, which is an alias for `Result<'Value, ProcessFailure>`.
+The focus is on error handling and propagation, not on option types.

 <!-- (dl (# Functions)) -->